 Once a model is parallelized it still may take a month or more to fully run a training job.
 Therefore, recoverability of that model’s execution becomes a critical consideration, and regular checkpoints should be taken of the state of the system.
 Typically, checkpointing is done after every epoch of training (that is, one complete pass through the training dataset).
 For most LLMs, each token is seen only once by the training process - so training happens in roughly 1 epoch - so checkpoints are done after a certain set number of training steps.
 Then, for example, if a model fails midway through the training process, rather than lose the progress to that point it is far preferable to restore to a checkpoint.

-Alternatively, sometimes it’s necessary to go back and change hyperparameters midway through a model’s progress.
+Alternatively, sometimes it’s necessary to go back and change parameters midway through a model’s progress.
 Checkpointing would allow for that change without requiring a full model run from the start.
 Moreover, checkpointing is essential to the repeatability of models; being able to re-run a model training to show compliance or reproduce results reliably will no doubt become more important as large-scale models continue to become more mainstream.

 For that reason, it is incredibly important to ensure an AI architecture is designed to adequately allow for checkpoint operations.
 Note that AI models themselves aren’t typically I/O-bound, they remain GPU-bound.
 The checkpoint process, however, is write-intensive, and the restore process is even more read-intensive.
 In reality, the I/O requirements for AI architectures are directly related to checkpoint and restore operations.